 Bokeh at f2.8 (APS-C) :

-Positives: Good build quality, super shapness, colours, contrast, ultrafast focus, small(compare to what it is), black, not so expensive.
+Positives: Good build quality, super sharpness, colours, contrast, ultrafast autofocus, small(compare to what it is), black, not so expensive.

 Gallery (most pictures made with the C30D with 2X Soligor teleconverter and there is a separate gallery with Kenko 1.4dgx converter (you can check my reviews about the converters), and I can note that full size pictures much better, but there is a limitation because of the file sizes on the web):